 Inadequate ACTH can also result from failure of the hypothalamus to stimulate pituitary ACTH production, which is sometimes called tertiary adrenal insufficiency.

-Panhypopituitarism Symptoms and Signs Generalized hypopituitarism refers to endocrine deficiency syndromes due to partial or complete loss of anterior lobe pituitary function.
-Various clinical features occur depending on the specific... read more may occur secondary to pituitary tumors, various other tumors, granulomas, and, rarely, infection or trauma that destroys pituitary tissue.
+Panhypopituitarism Symptoms and Signs may occur secondary to pituitary tumors, various other tumors, granulomas, and, rarely, infection or trauma that destroys pituitary tissue.
 In younger people, panhypopituitarism may occur secondary to a craniopharyngioma.

 Patients receiving corticosteroids for > 4 weeks may have insufficient ACTH secretion during metabolic stress to stimulate the adrenals to produce adequate quantities of corticosteroids, or they may have atrophic adrenals that are unresponsive to ACTH.
-These problems may persist for up to 1 year after corticosteroid treatment is stopped.
+These problems may persist for up to 1 year after corticosteroid treatment is stopped and may need to be continued for an indeterminate period of time.

 Symptoms and Signs of Secondary Adrenal Insufficiency